sergelogvinov/karpenter-provider-proxmox/docs/config.md

 # Provider configuration file

-This file is used to configure the Proxmox Karpenter Provider.
+This file configures the Proxmox Karpenter Provider and defines how it connects to Proxmox VE cluster.

 ```yaml
 clusters: